Crossover Health Universal Consent

 - I will accept personal financial responsibility for any charges not covered by my employer or the insurance provided under the benefits plan through which I am eligible to access Crossover Health’s services.
 I will ask questions if I have any regarding coverage of services.
 I agree and understand that Crossover Health is not a participating provider or member of any third party insurance coverage other than the benefits plan through which I am eligible to use Crossover Health’s services (“Secondary Insurance”).
 I understand that Crossover Health does not file insurance claims with Secondary Insurance programs to obtain payment for services provided to me.

 - I understand that almost no Crossover Health providers are Medicare or Medicaid providers.
 Accordingly, neither Medicare nor Medicaid will pay for services rendered by Crossover Health even if such services when provided by other providers are normally covered by Medicare or Medicaid.
+Additionally, orders and referrals made by non-Medicare or non-Medicaid Crossover Health providers may be impacted, including not being paid for by Medicare or Medicaid.
 Prior to receiving services, I will notify Crossover Health if I am a Medicare or Medicaid beneficiary and will request pre-approval should I desire reimbursement from a government payor.

 - I will be respectful of all the health care professionals and staff, as well as other patients.